TSOM/Crimelike/README.md

 #Crimelike

+###About
+Imported from abandoned SourceForge game "Crimelike" that can
+be found here: https://sourceforge.net/projects/crimelike/.
+For more information read the original readme file below.

 ###Readme file from original repository.
 >This is a readme file that will be filled with more important stuff when someone gets around to it, hehe.